Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 encoder.encode("Hello, World!", Path.of("hello.txt"))
 ```

+Note that there is a third factory to create an `EncoderOutput`, which is `EncoderOutput::nullOutput`.
+It returns an
+`EncoderOutput` which never writes to anything.
+It is a no-op, and is useful for testing purposes, for example.

 ## Provided Encoders

 This library provides a lot of essential "atomic" encoders, which are used to encode most of the basic types, and some